zewish/redux-remember/README.md

 API reference
 -------------
-- reduxRemember(driver, options)
+- reduxRemember(driver, persistableKeys, options)
     - Arguments:
         1. driver - storage driver instance, that implements the `setItem(key, value)` and `getItem(key)` functions;
+        2. persistableKeys - an array of persistable keys - if an empty array is provided nothing will get persisted;
-        2. options - plain object of extra options:
+        3. options - plain object of extra options:
-            - prefix: storage key prefix *(default: '@@persist-')*;
+            - prefix: storage key prefix *(default: '@@remember-')*;
             - rehydratedKey: store rehydrated reducer key *(default: '__rehydrated__')*;
-        3. serialize - a plain function that takes unserialized store state and returns serialized state to be persisted *(default: `JSON.stringify()`)*;
+            - serialize - a plain function that takes unserialized store state and returns serialized state to be persisted *(default: `JSON.stringify()`)*;
-        4. unserialize - a plain function that takes serialized persisted state and returns unserialized to be set in the store *(default: `JSON.parse()`)*;
+            - unserialize - a plain function that takes serialized persisted state and returns unserialized to be set in the store *(default: `JSON.parse()`)*;
     - Returns - plain object with 2 patched redux functions:
-        1. createStore() - uses exactly the same API as the default redux function;
+        1. createStore() - uses exactly the same API as the default `react-redux` function;
-        2. combineReducers(persistableReducers, nonPersistableReducers) - has a slight API change from the default redux function, and instead of 1 argument takes 2 arguments:
-            - persistableReducers: a plain object - list of reducers which are allowed to be saved and loaded from the storage;
-            - nonPersistableReducers: a plain object - list of reducers which aren't allowed to be saved and loaded from the storage;
+        2. combineReducers(reducers) - uses exactly the same API as the default `react-redux` function;